jacquev6/MarblesCollide/README.md

 * create an ouptut with velocity vectors (long as speed, thick as mass)
 * create a demo output combining the different types of outputs on different areas of the video
 * add sound on collision...
 "Spouich spouich" or "tick-tick-tick" :)
+* generate videos with two frame rates and compare them (visually) to prove the simulation doesn't depend on the frame rate